-At Daggerwing Group, we’ve become known as the secret weapon of the C-Suite because we focus on the hardest part of change – people – to make change happen and make it stick.
+In fact, we know how to do change right the first time because we focus on the hardest part of change – people – to make it happen and make it stick.

-To drive transformation, leaders need more than new processes, org models, and investments in digital tools.
-They need their own employees to overcome resistance and adopt new mindsets and behaviors.
-That’s why we apply a deep understanding of the biases, thoughts, and perceptions that influence why people do and do not want to change.
+To drive change and transformation, leaders need their own employees to overcome resistance and adopt new mindsets and behaviors.
+And what’s why we focus on deeply understanding the biases, thoughts, and perceptions that influence why people do and do not change.

 So, the way to break the cycle of change failure, and finally do change right the first time, is as simple as following this proven 5-Step Checklist for engaging employees on any change initiative: